egelloC · Crack the College Code

 3. Is there a story here, or just a list of accomplishments?

-📉1 in 8 students abandons college plans entirely from application stress
+📉1 in 8 students abandons their top-choice school entirely from application stress

 This isn't a "find the right topic" problem.
 It's a system you can't see problem.